Will-Stahl/distributed_systems_projects/Project_2/Readme.md

 When prompted to enter a command, type "join: 2000" for example to join a server running on port 2000.

 The port number used above can be 2000, 2001, 2002, 2003 and 2004.
 Any other port number will result in the program terminating gracefully.

+## Assumptions
+(assumption for now: "In quorum consistency, read operations do not contact the central server for coordination, but write operations to contact the central server.")